LolipopJ/gitalk-react/README.md

 import Gitalk from 'gitalk-react'
 ```

-Gitalk relies on GitHub OAuth App for login authentication; you need to first [register an application](https://github.com/settings/applications/new).
+Gitalk React relies on GitHub OAuth App for login authentication; you need to first [register an application](https://github.com/settings/applications/new).
 Please note that you must set your site domain as the value of the `Authorization callback URL` field, such as `https://yourdomain.com/site` or for development environments `http://localhost:5432`.

-When using the Gitalk component, fill in the necessary configuration items:
+When using the Gitalk React component, fill in the necessary configuration items:

 - `clientId`: The ID of your GitHub OAuth App.
 - `clientSecret`: The Secret key of your GitHub OAuth App.
 - `owner`: Your GitHub username.
 - `repo`: The name of your GitHub repository.
 It must be a public repository.
-- `admin`: A list of Gitalk administrators; only those listed can initialize comment topics.
+- `admin`: A list of Gitalk React administrators; only those listed can initialize comment topics.
 This can include the owner and collaborators of the GitHub repository.

 ```tsx
 <Gitalk